depth-aware ar edge blending

 date: January 12, 2021

 Problem: Raw AR overlays look fake.
 Virtual objects sit on top of the camera feed with hard edges.
-No integration with the environment.
-The eye immediately recognizes something is wrong.
+A pipe behind a wall renders on top of it.
+Virtual edges stay sharp even when they should fade.

-Solution: A multi-pass shader pipeline that analyzes both the virtual geometry and the real camera feed, then blends them based on depth relationships and environmental cues.
-Virtual BIM elements integrate with physical space rather than floating on top of it.
+Solution: A multi-pass shader pipeline that analyzes both virtual geometry and the real camera feed, then blends them based on depth relationships and environmental cues.

 RenderTexture depthShellRT = RenderTexture.GetTemporary(